Background

 so a temporary visa holder can count if they become a usual resident for migration

-measurement, while an ordinary short tourist visit does not count.
+measurement, while a short tourist visit does not count.

 This matters because NOM is the simulator's population-pressure lever.
 It captures durable